DataTalksClub/mlops-zoomcamp/03-orchestration/homework.md

 At the moment, we are not saving the model and vectorizer for future use.
 You don't need a new task for this, you can just add it inside the `flow`.
 The requirements for filenames to save it as were mentioned in the Motivation section.
 They are pasted again here:

-* Save the model as "model-{date}.pkl" where date is in `YYYY-MM-DD`.
+* Save the model as "model-{date}.bin" where date is in `YYYY-MM-DD`.
 Note that `date` here is the value of the flow `parameter`.
 In practice, this setup makes it very easy to get the latest model to run predictions because you just need to get the most recent one.
 * In this example we use a DictVectorizer.
 That is needed to run future data through our model.
-Save that as "dv-{date}.pkl".
+Save that as "dv-{date}.b".
 Similar to above, if the date is `2021-03-15`, the files output should be `model-2021-03-15.bin` and `dv-2021-03-15.b`.

 By using this file name, during inference, we can just pull the latest model from our model directory and apply it.
 Assuming we already had a list of filenames: